 - A speculum is placed into your vagina to allow view of your cervix, which will then be cleaned.

-- The embryo is then gently deposited into the uterus where it will hopefully implant.
+- The embryo is then gently deposited into the uterus, where it will hopefully implant.

 - Today’s standard practice is to transfer only one embryo at a time to minimize the chance of multiples.
 The other remaining embryos from your earlier IVF cycle remain frozen for potential future use.